OOPSpam/blog/_posts/2023-10-26-stop-bot-signups.md

 ![hCaptcha](/blog/assets/posts/spam-signups/hcaptcha.png "hCaptcha")

-### Which one to use: hCaptcha, reCaptcha or Turnstile?
+### Which one to use: hCaptcha, reCAPTCHA or Turnstile?

 Here is a simple table comparing these tools.